-- hours of work (eg. changes to start and finish times)
+- hours of work (for example, changes to start and finish times)

-- patterns of work (eg. split shifts or job sharing)
+- patterns of work (for example, split shifts or job sharing)

-- locations of work (eg. working from home).
+- locations of work (for example, working from home).

 Who can request flexible working arrangements?

 Employees (other than a casual employee) who have worked with the same employer for at least 12 months can request flexible working arrangements if they: